Help For Tailbone PainJun 07, 2021

 Sit on a hard surface chair and place the ball in between the sitz bone and the anus – not on the bone or on the anus – just off to the side.

 Allow your muscles to relax – think of your butt muscles like melting chocolate and the ball like a strawberry.
 Can you melt the chocolate over the strawberry?
 This is harder than it sounds.
 Trying to relax when you feel tension or pain can be challenging.
-You may need to start with a softer ball or even with no ball and just try the visualization.
+You may need to start with a softer ball or even with no ball and try the visualization.

-You can imagine a jellyfish floating, or ice cream melting, your sitz bones gliding apart, your butt cheeks blossoming - anything that will allow you to think of softening and letting go and releasing any tension.
+You can imagine a jellyfish floating, or an ice cream melting, your sitz bones gliding apart, your butt cheeks blossoming - anything that will allow you to think of softening and letting go and releasing any tension.

-Bring attention to the front of your pelvis, to the perineum, to the glutes, the inner thighs - anything in and around the pelvis that's holding onto tension, you want to let it go and soften.
+Bring attention to the front of your pelvis, to the perineum, to the glutes, the inner thighs - anything in and around the pelvis that's holding onto tension; you want to let it go and soften.

 It may take 30 seconds.
 It may take 60 seconds.
 You can stay there for a couple of minutes if you want.
 Beyond that, it gets to be a little bit too much.
-Once you've done one side, take it out, and now notice what has changed from one side to the other.
+Once you've done one side, take it out and now notice what has changed from one side to the other.